 About us: We live in an urban area just outside Philadelphia where we have bees, fruits/vegetables/flowers, and dairy goats.
 We raise Nigerian Dwarf goats because of their gentle temperament and rich milk high in butterfat.
 The small size of Nigerian goats also makes them a perfect fit for those who want to raise dairy goats but have limited pasture.
-Last Spring we also welcomed our first LaMancha goat to the farm, and now have two LaManchas.
-Honeysuckle and Jade are big girl goats and a constant challenge to our fences and our fruit tree barriers.
+Last Spring we also welcomed our first LaMancha goat to the farm, and now have three LaMancha does.
+Honeysuckle, Jade and Clover are big girl goats and a constant challenge to our fences and our fruit tree barriers.
 Our goats are raised on organic grain, local hay and alfalfa, and lots of fresh fruits and vegetables.
 Anyone who has raised dairy animals knows it is a journey that is not for the faint of heart . . . it involves long hours, finding good homes each year for those babies, lots of dark cold mornings, the occasional heartache, and backbreaking work. — all for very little (if any) money.
 We raise these goats because we love them and because the mission to make cheese with humanely obtained milk is my life’s work.

 What is a CSA?
 A CSA allows local farmers to develop a relationship of mutual support between themselves, their products, and the community in which they live.
 The CSA members pay the farmer an annual membership, which helps to cover farm production costs.
 In turn, members receive a regular share of the products produced at the farm.

 What is a cheese CSA?
 A cheese CSA operates much like a fruit or vegetable CSA.
 Membership provides regular delivery of artisan cheese and other dairy products while helping to support and sustain a vision of diverse small-scale local farming.